 I have always trained my dogs to be good citizens.
 I have trained my personal dogs and clients’ dogs for certification as Therapy Dogs for visits to hospitals and nursing homes.
-By starting at an early age, I have successfully learned the powerful skill of building relationships with dogs to positively influence their behavior.
+By starting at an early age, I have successfully learned the powerful skill of building relationships with dogs to positively influence their behaviour.
 Without the ability to build a relationship of trust and respect with a dog; understanding and solving dog problems would not be possible.

 Dogs’ personalities are as individual and unique as those of humans.
 I recognize that there is not a single training tool or approach that suits every dog.
-I have acquired skills and expertise that enables me to read dog behavior and body language and to apply whichever approach will get the desired results for each dog and owner team, while ensuring a happy attitude for both!
+I have acquired skills and expertise that enables me to read dog behaviour and body language and to apply whichever approach will get the desired results for each dog and owner team, while ensuring a happy attitude for both!

 I am Ontario’s best remote collar pet dog trainer.
 For more than thirty years I have continued to hone my skills to get exceptional results with this humane training tool.
-My focus is to create a happy dog through building confidence, balancing state of mind and transforming behavior.
+My focus is to create a happy dog through building confidence, balancing state of mind and transforming behaviour.

 My promise to you

 “I am firmly committed to lifelong learning through hosting, presenting and attending workshops and seminars to improve my professional skills for the betterment of dogs and their owners.
-As Director and Past President of the International Association of Canine Professionals (IACP) I have an extensive network of other accomplished canine professionals to collaborate, learn and share ideas and to solve dog behavior problems.
+As Director and Past President of the International Association of Canine Professionals (IACP) I have an extensive network of other accomplished canine professionals to collaborate, learn and share ideas and to solve dog behaviour problems.